IQ404/study-notes/README.md

   ```

   (You can check this yourself via `echo $PATH`)

-- Linux searches these directories in order from left to right, looking for an <ins>executable</ins> file named `python`.
+  Linux searches these directories in order from left to right, looking for an <ins>executable</ins> file named `python`.

+  First match wins - as soon as Linux finds an executable named `python` in one of these directories, it runs it.

+- `myprogram.py` is an argument passed to the program/application (here is Python).

+  Since `myprogram.py` is a relative path, Python then looks for `myprogram.py` file in the current working directory (`/home/me/`).